 Maybe you've heard about the kefir-sipping, smoothie-blending, tofu-eating folks out here in Eugene, Oregon.
 And judging by the number of vegan, vegetarian and farm-to-table restaurants and our farmers' markets loaded with sprouts, kale and homegrown tomatoes, it's true — we do love our veggies!

-From established health food stores like The Kiva and Sundance and markets like The Saturday Market to food producers like Nancy's Yogurt and Yogi Tea, our community has been deeply invested in a radical new approach to food since the 1970s.
+From established health food stores like The Kiva and Sundance and markets like the Saturday Market and Lane County Farmers Market to food producers like Nancy's Yogurt and Yogi Tea, our community has been deeply invested in a radical new approach to food since the 1970s.

 Today, family and cooperative run local companies are still coming up with innovative products and approaches to wholesome eating, from Cafe Yumm to Hummingbird Wholesale.